 - The anxiety I experience when someone asks me to do something dangerous prevents me from going through with it.

-For children, anxiety is common throughout development and tends to occur in stages or phases.
+Feeling anxious, nervous or afraid is common throughout child development and tends to occur in stages or phases.

 - During infancy, “stranger danger” is common among infants as they can differentiate faces of familiar and unfamiliar people.

 - As toddlers, close bonds with caregivers intensify and separating from them becomes difficult.
 This usually lasts from about ages 1 to 4 but can last longer for some children.